-First we need to kick start the Command Prompt app, and for this to happen, users may open the WinX menu in Windows 10 or Windows 8.1 and click on Command Prompt.
+First, we need to kick start the Command Prompt, and for this to happen, users may open the WinX menu in Windows 11, Windows 10 or Windows 8.1 and click on Command Prompt.
 Another way of doing it is to press the Windows Key along with R, and then type CMD in the text box.
 Hit enter and watch as the Command Prompt launches.

 In the Command Prompt, enter the command driverquery.
 This should bring up a list of drivers installed on the system.
-Depending on a number of drivers installed, it may take a while for the screen to fully populate.
-A relatively fast computer should perform this tasks within just a few seconds after the user hits the enter button.
+Depending on the number of drivers installed, it may take a while for the screen to fully populate.
+A relatively fast computer should perform these tasks within just a few seconds after the user hits the enter button.

 driverquery command will show the module name of the driver, along with the display name, driver type, and link date.
 However, that is not all, because it is possible to generate more information about these drivers just by using a different parameter.

 driverquery /v to generate the list similar to the one below:

 To generate an even more detailed list, use

 /FO list /v.

 It shows a lot more, including information on whether or not a driver is running.
 We understand that this one should be more adequate for advanced users, so we would recommend starting things off with

 While using the Command Prompt removes the need for installing another app, some users might not feel right at home, so we suggest using an app called DriverView.
 It does almost everything driverquery does and more.
 It is a powerful app, and as such, we recommend it to novices since it is more straightforward than using the Command Prompt.